praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 return true;
 ```

-Run the rule in a browser and inspect the logged event object in the browser's console.
-Once you understand what information is available under the various rules that may use your data element, you can use it for programmatic decisioning within your custom code or return a piece of the `event` object as the data element's value.
+Run the rule in a browser and inspect the logged event object in the browser’s console.
+Once you understand what information is available under the various rules that may use your data element, you can use it for programmatic decisioning within your custom code or return a piece of the `event` object as the data element’s value.

 ### DOM attribute